-71. No student who has met the requirements for entitlement to continue their studies according to section 65 may complete supplemental work, with the exception of those who have been approved for extraordinary supplemental work by the Board of Examiners.

-72. Students in their final year of studies who fail one or more courses in fall term are permitted to complete supplemental work in those courses during winter term provided that the supplemental marks are counted only for students whose academic year-end (non-supplemental) average is 60% or higher.
-The supplemental marks are not used for students whose academic year-end (non-supplemental) average is lower than 60%.
+- 71. No student who has met the requirements for entitlement to continue their studies according to section 65 may complete supplemental work, with the exception of those who have been approved for extraordinary supplemental work by the Board of Examiners. - 72.
+Students in their final year of studies who fail one or more courses in fall term are permitted to complete supplemental work in those courses during winter term provided that the supplemental marks are counted only for students whose academic year-end (non-supplemental) average is 60% or higher.
+The supplemental marks are not used for students whose academic year-end (non-supplemental) average is lower than 60%. - 73.

-73. Subject to section 74.1.
 A student who obtains a weighted average of at least 60% in their academic year, but less than 64% as required by section 65, is entitled to complete supplemental work in courses totaling a maximum of 13 credit units.
-A student may only choose to complete supplemental work in courses where a student has obtained a grade of less than 64%, but if a student has received a grade of less than 50% in any course(s), or less than 60% in Legal Research and Writing, such course(s) must be among those in which supplemental work is completed.
+A student may only choose to complete supplemental work in courses where a student has obtained a grade of less than 64%, but if a student has received a grade of less than 50 % in any course(s), or less than 60% in Legal Research and Writing, such course(s) must be among those in which supplemental work is completed. - 74.

-74. Subject to section 74.1.
 A student who obtains a weighted average of at least 64% but obtains one or more grades of less than 50% in one or more courses, or less than 60% in the Legal Research and Writing course, is entitled to complete supplemental work in that course or those courses.

-74.1 Where a student would otherwise be entitled to supplemental work under these regulations, and the student has:

-- (a) persistently failed to attend a class (whether or not attendance was specified in the syllabus and/or or notice was given under section 37); and/or - (b) repeatedly (i) failed to hand in assignments on time and/or (ii) handed in assignments of such exceedingly low quality that they did not reflect a meaningful effort to successfully complete the assigned task the Board of Examiners may exclude the student from completing supplemental work.

-75. Where a student is otherwise entitled to supplemental work in a class where the student has been subject to an academic misconduct allegation, the matter shall remain confidential as between the instructor, Associate Dean Academic, and the Dean and:

-a) in the case of an informal resolution where the resolution was to reduce the grade on the work to which the allegation related, the student may be permitted to complete supplemental work in that course, if otherwise so entitled, but the student's grade shall not exceed 65% after the supplemental work; and b) in the case where the student has been sanctioned under the formal procedures and the sanctions involved the assignment of a grade for the course by the hearing board, the student shall not be entitled to supplemental work in that course.

-76. Supplemental work in the form of a written paper(s) or other assignment worth at least 25% must be substantially novel as compared to the work that was submitted during the term.

-77. Unless the Board of Examiners determines otherwise, the weight and method or methods of assessment for supplemental work must be the same as utilized by the instructor during the academic year in so far as it is practical.
-Where it is not practical to use the same method or methods, the instructor with the approval of the Associate Dean Academic may use a method or methods that the circumstances warrant.

-78. Where a student has received approval from the Associate Dean Academic to take a course offered by another College at the University of Saskatchewan for credit towards their J.D. degree, a student's entitlement to complete supplemental work must be determined in accordance with the regulations applicable in that other College.
+- 75. Where a student is otherwise entitled to supplemental work in a class where the student has been subject to an academic misconduct allegation, the matter shall remain confidential as between the instructor, Associate Dean Academic, and the Dean and: - a) in the case of an informal resolution where the resolution was to reduce the grade on the work to which the allegation related, the student may be permitted to complete supplemental work in that course, if otherwise so entitled, but the student's grade shall not exceed 65% after the supplemental work; and - b) in the case where the student has been sanctioned under the formal procedures and the sanctions involved the assignment of a grade for the course by the hearing board, the student shall not be entitled to supplemental work in that course. - 76.
+Supplemental work in the form of a written paper(s) or other assignment worth at least 25% must be substantially novel as compared to the work that was submitted during the term. - 77.
+Unless the Board of Examiners determines otherwise, the weight and method or methods of assessment for supplemental work must be the same as utilized by the instructor during the academic year in so far as it is practical.
+Where it is not practical to use the same method or methods, the instructor with the approval of the Associate Dean Academic may use a method or methods that the circumstances warrant. - 78.
+Where a student has received approval from the Associate Dean Academic to take a course offered by another College at the University of Saskatchewan for credit towards their J.D. degree, a student's entitlement to complete supplemental work must be determined in accordance with the regulations applicable in that other College.